zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

           application:
               name: ${mfaas.discovery.serviceId}
     ```
-    Add this configuration also to the `application.yml` used for testing so that the tests will not fail.
+    **Important:** Add this configuration also to the `application.yml` used for testing.
+Failure to add this configuration to the `application.yml` will cause your tests to fail.

 2. Change the MFaaS parameters to correspond with your API service specifications.
 Most of these internal parameters contain "your service" text.